steamdollar/python_study/week6/week6_curriculum.md

 # Week 9 Detailed Curriculum:

-## Day 1: Introduction to Scikit-Learn and Supervised Learning
+## Day 1: Understanding Machine Learning and Scikit-Learn
-- Understanding Machine Learning
+1. Understanding Machine Learning
+    - Theory and concept
-- Introduction to Scikit-Learn
+2. Introduction to Scikit-Learn
+    - Installation
+    - Core functionalities

+## Day 2: Introduction to Supervised Learning
-- Supervised vs Unsupervised Learning
+1. Understanding Supervised Learning
+    - Theory and concept
+    - Common Algorithms

-## Day 2: Linear and Logistic Regression
+## Day 3: Linear and Logistic Regression
-- What is Regression?
-- Understanding Linear Regression
+1. Understanding Linear Regression
+    - Theory and mathematical background
+    - Code example with Scikit-Learn

-- Understanding Logistic Regression
+2. Understanding Logistic Regression
+    - Theory and concept
+    - Code example with Scikit-Learn

-## Day 3: Decision Trees and Support Vector Machines (SVMs)
+## Day 4: Decision Trees and Support Vector Machines (SVMs)
-- What are Decision Trees?
+1. What are Decision Trees?
+    - Theory and concept
+    - Code example with Scikit-Learn

-- Understanding SVMs
+2. Understanding SVMs
+    - Theory and mathematical background
+    - Code example with Scikit-Learn

-## Day 4: Introduction to Unsupervised Learning
+## Day 5: Introduction to Unsupervised Learning
+1. Understanding Unsupervised Learning
+    - Theory and concept
+    - Common Algorithms

+## Day 6: K-means Clustering and Hierarchical Clustering
-- Understanding K-means Clustering
+1. Understanding K-means Clustering
+    - Theory and concept
+    - Code example with Scikit-Learn

-- Hierarchical Clustering
+2. Understanding Hierarchical Clustering
+    - Theory and mathematical background
+    - Code example with Scikit-Learn

-## Day 5: Model Evaluation
+## Day 7: Model Evaluation
-- Understanding the Confusion Matrix
+1. Understanding the Confusion Matrix
+    - What is it?
+    - How to interpret it?
-- ROC Curve
+2. ROC Curve
+    - What is it?
+    - How to interpret it?
+3. Cross-validation
-- Cross-validation
+    - What is it?
+    - Why and when to use it?

 # Week 10 Detailed Curriculum:
 ## Day 1: Understanding Overfitting and Underfitting